 Want to take a shower ….
 Well

 The best thing about using these packages is that they have zero learning curve.
 Once you have a basic understanding of Python, you can just implement it.
 They are free to use under GNU license.
-Just import the package and use.
+Just import the package and use it.

 The End

-Well, if we focus on the overall task which is needed to train, validate and test the models — as far as it satisfy the aim of the problem, any language/tool/framework can be used.
-Be it in extracting raw data from an API, analysing it, doing an in depth visualization and making the classifier for the given task.
+Well, if we focus on the overall task that is needed to train, validate, and test the models — as far as it satisfies the aim of the problem, any language/tool/framework can be used.
+Be it in extracting raw data from an API, analyzing it, doing an in-depth visualization, and making the classifier for the given task.